 ► On sale in 2022 with in-house V6 power

-You’re looking at one of the likely show-stoppers at the 2019 Geneva motor show: the drop-dead gorgeous Aston Martin Vanquish Vision Concept, a close-to-production look ahead to the first mid-engined supercar from the storied British brand.
+There’s no logic to cars like this – they’re entirely selfish propositions,’ smiles Aston Martin CEO Andy Palmer.
+At the same time he prods one corner of a chart that neatly positions the range of cars he’s working tirelessly to put in place; territory occupied by some famous and formidable foes.
+He's talking about one of the show-stoppers at the 2019 Geneva motor show: the drop-dead gorgeous Aston Martin Vanquish Vision Concept, a close-to-production look ahead to the first mid-engined supercar from the storied British brand.

 That’s right: Aston is entering the sector previously dominated by the Italians with the Ferrari 488 and Huracan, and latterly McLaren with the 720S.